Home > Management > Project management > Why and how to close a project effectively?

 Share this page :

-Often overlooked, closing a project is as important as the other phases of project management.
-It constitutes a lever for continuous improvement in the company.
-Why should this step be taken care of?
-What are the elements to consider when finalizing a project?
-An update on good practices with Yvann Nzengue, engineer, trainer and project portfolio manager.
+Often overlooked, project closure is just as important as the other phases of project management.
+It is a lever for continuous improvement within the company.
+Why is this stage so important?
+What are the elements to consider when finalising a project?
+We take a look at best practice with Yvann Nzengue, engineer, trainer and project portfolio manager.

 Close a project

-When the end of a project for which we have invested for months, even years, approaches, it can be tempting to rush the official closure of the latter.
-But concluding a project in a hurry, regardless of its size or sector of activity, will not benefit you, your team, and even less your company.
-At the risk of losing the opportunity to:
+When you're nearing the end of a project you've been working on for months, or even years, it can be tempting to rush it to its official close.
+But rushing to the end of a project, whatever its size or sector of activity, will not benefit you, your team or your company.
+At the risk of losing the opportunity to :

-• reassure stakeholders and formally indicate the next steps to follow
+• reassure stakeholders and formally indicate the next steps to be taken

-• ensure work is completed and escalated to production and maintenance
+• ensuring that the work is completed and passed on to production and maintenance

 • benefit from the learning acquired during the project